MweinbergUmass/Masters_Thesis/README.txt

 **
 Currently working on this.
 It should work by having some modular function which just computes features.

 -Train Embedding
-	-Compute features for all datasets
+	-Compute features for all datasets (done)
-	-Persistent variable for tracking minmaxdata
-(I'm imagining a func which looks something like train_embedding(project), which computes all the nescessary features) train_embedding(project)
+	-Persistent variable for tracking minmaxdata (done (changed to just saving it in the parameters)) (I'm imagining a func which looks something like train_embedding(project), which computes all the nescessary features) train_embedding(project)
 	-Compute all features
 		-Find all proc_mice file, load it, for each:
 			-compute features
 			-update minmaxdata
 			-update length cell array which is somehow coupled to the proc_mice_file (maybe use file registry for this?)
+(Done, used file registry for this)
 			-save the data

+			**
+			Working Here!
 		-Training subsampling procedure such that I grab only certain subsets of files -Normalize using minmaxdata
 		-Compute Distance Matrix